Desert Ironwood Knife Scales

 Desert Ironwood is a common name for a large number of woods that have a reputation for hardness.
 The wood of the desert ironwood is very hard and dense.
 It actually sinks in water.
 It was used by the Seri Native Americans of Mexico for tool handles.
 Today the Seri Indians make carvings of desert plants and animals from the ironwood.
 Tradition has it that carvings made from the desert ironwood bring good fortune and long life.
 The carvings are in much demand, especially large carvings, and bring in a lot of money.

 While there are 14 different species of ironwood in the United States, there is only one Desert Ironwood which takes centuries to grow.
 Desert Ironwood has an extremely hard and heavy heartwood, dehydrated by nature over a long period of time.
 As the name implies, it is one of the heaviest and most dense woods known to man.
-It is so dense that it will not float, and so hard that it has been used for bearings.
+Ironwood is so dense that it will not float, and so hard that it has been used for bearings.
 One cubic foot of Ironwood can weigh up to 66 pounds.

-Ironwood is appreciated for its beauty, rarity and durability.
 The natural beauty of its grain and its dark, rich brown color sets it apart from other woods.
 The fine, dense grain makes it very difficult to carve but also makes it a very beautiful and rare artist medium.

 It has so much oil that it is difficult to finish with many traditional wood coatings, and doesn’t really need it anyway.
 All that oil makes it naturally water resistant.
 And if you cut it or sand it, you don’t get dry sawdust, you get a wet goo.